Look at the Monferrato from the fortified hill and keep two feet in two provinces: in Robella, you can.

 Some of the finest wines of Piedmont are produced in Robella: Barbera d'Asti DOCG, Barbera del Monferrato DOC, Barbera del Monferrato Superiore DOCG, Freisa d'Asti DOC, Monferrato DOC and Piemonte DOC.

 To be seen.

-Privately owned, it is open to the public for guided tours by reservation.
+The privately owned Castle of the Counts of Robilant is open to the public for guided tours by appointment.